zemirco/nodejs-pdf-docs/markdown/crypto.markdown

 ### diffieHellman.getGenerator([encoding])

-Returns the Diffie-Hellman prime in the specified encoding, which can be `'binary'`, `'hex'`, or `'base64'`.
+Returns the Diffie-Hellman generator in the specified encoding, which can be `'binary'`, `'hex'`, or `'base64'`.
 If no encoding is provided, then a buffer is returned.